This post may contain affiliate links that, at no additional cost to you, I may earn a small commission. Read our Disclosure Policy.

-What is raclette and why is it the perfect dinner for Christmas and New Years Eve?
+What is raclette and why is it the perfect dinner for Christmas, New Year’s Eve, or Father’s Day?
+How about any holiday when you want to serve yummy food and have guests!

 Don’t have a tabletop grill?
 You can still do this on the stove-top.